 The conference is a unique opportunity of sharing and updating among those who are committed to solidarity and service learning as pedagogy.
 Please click here to read the full report: Service Learning Conference in Buenos Aires, Argentina 22-26 August 2017.

-On 11th – 14th September 2017, the Mary Ward Loreto Women Social Worker of Advice Centre in Tirana attended a conference in Bled, Slovenia with Medaille Trust, for “Fighting Slavery-Research, Investigation and Prosecution”.
+On 11th – 14th September 2017, the Mary Ward Loreto Women Social Worker of the Advice Centre in Tirana attended a conference in Bled, Slovenia with Medaille Trust, for “Fighting Slavery-Research, Investigation and Prosecution”.

 Modern slavery harms people all over the world.
 Modern Slavery is a big problem that can’t be ignored, but it has many important actors working to prevent and deal with M/S and H/T. At the conference 23 participated as delegates including: